 Anemia occurs when there is a decrease in the number of red blood cells.
 It can develop from loss, destruction, or lack of production of red blood cells.
 Anemia is classified as regenerative or nonregenerative.
-In a regenerative anemia, the bone marrow responds appropriately to the decreased number of red blood cells by increasing red blood cell production.
-In a nonregenerative anemia, the bone marrow responds inadequately to the increased need for red blood cells.
-Anemias due to bleeding or the destruction of existing red blood cells are usually regenerative.
+In a regenerative anemia, the bone marrow responds to the decreased number of red blood cells by increasing red blood cell production.
+Anemias due to bleeding or the destruction of existing red blood cells are usually regenerative; however, it takes the bone marrow 3-5 days to respond to an anemia.
+Anemias that do not show signs of a bone marrow response are termed nonregenerative.
 Anemias that are caused by a decrease in the hormone that stimulates red blood cell production or an abnormality in the bone marrow are nonregenerative.

 Signs of Anemia in Cats